mperry68/InfradevConsultingWebsite/src/content/blog/what-is-answer-engine-optimization-aeo.md

 ## Getting Started with AEO

 Ready to optimize your content for AI-powered answer engines?
-[Contact InfraDev Consulting](/contact) to learn how our AEO services can help you capture AI-driven visibility and traffic.
+[Contact InfraDev](/contact) to learn how our AEO services can help you capture AI-driven visibility and traffic.